 Understandably, many view opened schools as the salve to the working-parent problem.
 But is it really?
-True, the indecision of not knowing is maddening.
-In Massachusetts, mere weeks from opening day, a total of seven (7!) school systems have released September plans.
-A definitive answer would at least solve the nowhere-land of “will they or won’t they” in which working parents currently find themselves.
+Just this week in Boston, public schools reverted to all online, one of the many “will they or won’t they” scenarios in which working parents currently find themselves.

 And what of all the caveats?
 The whole setup could shift depending on how the number of cases plays out.
 In fact, there’s a whole lot between categorically opened and summarily closed that could be even more disruptive than one or the other.
 “Districts that spent all summer planning hybrid systems,” wrote the Post, “ditched them as coronavirus cases surged.”
 That could well become a trend.
 And research shows non-traditional care gaps are often the most challenging to fill.
 So in the current era, even the most optimistic full-time school schedule has to be looked at with some skepticism.
 It will only take an uptick in cases to send everyone remote, and then you’re back to square one, with mothers and fathers back to working, parenting, and teaching without any reprieve.
 How do you deal with that?

 And that’s the bigger question.
 Not, whether school is open or not right now…but will it open and then close again…and what do you do then?
 How do you deal with all the variables?
 How do you roll with arrangements that are unpredictable?
 What can you have in place to ensure parents don’t go from zero to 100 and back to zero if the circumstances change?